Our Lady's Park, Drumcondra: Amenities

 The park is maintained by Dublin City Council who change the flower beds seasonally, and the flags sporadically.
 The park is located adjacent to the N1, the main Dublin to Belfast road, which witnesses heavy vehicular traffic on a daily basis.
 The park is also within walking distance of Croke Park, a major Gaelic games stadium, which attracts thousands of visitors during the sporting season.
 As of October 2022, there are six benches in the park.

 'Drumcondra Storm Water Pumping Station' is a rectangular red-brick building located within the grounds of the park close to Botanic Avenue.
 It was completed in June 2009 to protect the N1 road and Botanic Avenue from surface-water flooding events and consists of three pumps with a maximum pumping rate of 800 litres per second via a flapped outlet / rising main into the river.
-Almost immediately after its installation, it served to pump 3,000 m³ of water off adjacent roads (between 3 and 4am) during a pluvial rainfall event on 2 July 2009.
+Almost immediately after its installation, it served to pump 3,000 m³ of water off adjacent roads during a pluvial rainfall event that occurred between 3 and 4am in the early hours of 2 July 2009.